Author: Vanessa Ngan, Staff Writer, 2005.

 An oral food supplement containing Polypodium leucotomas may provide additional oral photoprotection and reduce sunburn.

-It is now clearly apparent that the long-term consequences of overexposure to the sun or other sources of UV radiation are significant (click on links below for further information).
-One blistering sunburn is said to double the likelihood of developing skin cancer.
+It is now clearly apparent that the long-term consequences of overexposure to the sun or other sources of UV radiation are significant.
+One blistering sunburn at least doubles the likelihood of developing skin cancer later.

 DermNet NZ does not provide an online consultation service.
 If you have any concerns with your skin or its treatment, see a dermatologist for advice.